Joseph Harrison Jr.: Auctions

-Immediately after the celbrated painting had been knocked down, William E. Elliott, one of the executors of the estate of Mrs. Sarah Harrison, stopped the sale with the announcement that sufficient money had been realized to fulfill the bequests of Mrs. Harrison's will, and that the remainder of the collection will be presented to the [Pennsylvania] Academy of the Fine Arts.
+Immediately after the celebrated painting had been knocked down, William E. Elliott, one of the executors of the estate of Mrs. Sarah Harrison, stopped the sale with the announcement that sufficient money had been realized to fulfill the bequests of Mrs. Harrison's will, and that the remainder of the collection will be presented to the [Pennsylvania] Academy of the Fine Arts.
 Among the noted pictures thus saved to Philadelphia are two other portraits of Washington, by Rembrandt Peale and Charles W. Peale, and one of Franklin by Charles Peale.

 The Iron Worker

 Perhaps the painting most personal to Harrison was The Iron Worker and King Solomon (1863).

 It was based on a rabbinical legend about dedication day of King Solomon's Temple.
-The King has invited the artisans who have built and decorated the Temple to sit with him—the architect, the surveyor, the chief carpenter, the chief mason, etc. As the King and the richly-dressed artisans approach the throne, they encounter a bare-chested iron worker.
+The King has invited the artisans who have built and decorated the Temple to sit with him—the architect, the surveyor, the chief carpenter, the chief mason, etc. As the King and the richly dressed artisans approach the throne, they encounter a bare-chested iron worker.
 When each artisan angrily demands that the iron worker leave, he quietly asks, "Who made the tools that made your work possible?"
 The King listens as each artisan answers, "The iron worker."
 When all have answered, King Solomon agrees that the iron worker has made a major contribution to the Temple, and invites him to sit at his right hand.

 In late 1860, Harrison commissioned Christian Schussele to paint a major work based on the legend.
 Harrison and his family spend the next three years in London, and the painting was completed in early 1863.
 The Harrisons returned to Philadelphia that autumn, and took possession of it.
 He hired artist John Sartain to create an oversized engraving of the painting, which greatly popularized the legend.
 Harrison was never a Mason (although Sartain was), and the engraving (and legend) became strongly associated with American Freemasonry.

 The painting inspired Harrison to write an extended poem (of the same title), and to invite others to write about the legend.
 He gathered these in a privately printed book, along with memoirs of his years spent in Russia, and gave copies to his children and grandchildren at Christmas 1867.
 The lesson he hoped to instill in his family members was respect for the craftsman — "the value of what is but too frequently thought to be very humble labor."

 Art historian Sue Himelick Nutty, wrote her dissertation about Harrison and his art collection.
 She calls him "the leading Philadelphia art collector from the 1850s until his death at sixty-three in 1874."
 Her conclusion about the painting?
 "It is an allegorical portrait of Harrison: Harrison is the Iron Worker."